-Summer is coming to Berlin, and on the warmer days, you can almost feel the number of bikes getting larger and larger around the streets.
-For me, this time of the year is always kind of weird since a lot of seasonal cyclists go out and it seems that they need to learn one thing or more.
+Summer is coming to Berlin, and on the warmer days, you can almost feel the number of bikes getting larger and more prominent around the streets.
+For me, this time of the year is always weird since many seasonal cyclists go out, and it seems they need to learn one thing or more.

 Last Sunday, I was cycling around Britz when something happened to me, and I realized that I needed to write down these rules.
-I was cycling on the bike lane when I saw a guy on his bike crossing the street.
+I was cycling in the bike lane when I saw a guy on his bike crossing the street.

-After we both checked out if we were ok, I continue my bike ride with some pain and anger.
+After we both checked out if we were ok, I continued my bike ride with some pain and anger.
 I kept thinking about all the times I had to ring my bell while complaining about people cycling in the wrong direction on a bike lane.
-I kept thinking about all the people I see crossing a traffic light while others on bikes waited.
+I kept thinking about all the people I saw crossing a traffic light while others on bikes waited.

 Without further delay, here are my own Berlin Bike Rules.